 Try to find the sunniest spot in the garden.
 Six hours or more are a must for Ranunculus to bloom to its fullest.

-What kind of soil Ranunculus need?
+What kind of soil does Ranunculus need?

 How to water Ranunculus?

 Water Ranunculus on a scheduled pattern.
-First, test moisture level between each watering to know how long it lasts.
+First, test the moisture level between each watering to know how long it lasts.
 Don’t let the soil turn bone dry before you water again.

 How to space Ranunculus?

 Expect the ranunculus plant to reach 12- 18 inches in diameter.
-Plant them one foot apart for a better contrast between the foliage and popping color of the flowers.
+Plant them one foot apart for a better contrast between the foliage and the popping color of the flowers.

 Is Ranunculus a cut flower?